 More often than not the customer already has an opinion on what database to use.
 In general, the recommendation is to use what their database administrator is most familiar with.
-Taking into account what we are seeing at customer deployments, we recommend MySQL/MariaDB in a master-slave deployment with a MySQL proxy in front of them to send updates to master, and selects to the slave(s).
+Taking into account what we are seeing at customer deployments, we recommend MySQL/MariaDB in a primary-replica deployment with a MySQL proxy in front of them to send updates to primary, and selects to the replica(s).

-The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a master-slave setup.
+The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a primary-replica setup.